mj-xmr/SolOptXMR/docs/safety.md

 Unfortunatly a similar situation might occur, if you touch the (+) and are standing on the floor, without shoes, that would otherwise serve as isolation.
 If the floor is wet, it worsens the situation.

 ## Terminals: connecting and disconnecting
-When connecting and disconnecting terminals the following rules apply, that minimize the risk of electro shock:
+When connecting and disconnecting terminals the following rules apply, that minimize (though not eliminate) the risk of an electro shock:
 - connecting: connect + first (red), then - (black)
 - disconnecting: disconnect - first (black) then + (red)